DipesThapa/AD_Blocker/README.md

 Contributions welcome—extend the parser, add stats per tab, or ship preset list bundles.
 ## Supporting development

 Open the Options page and scroll to **Support AdBlock Ultra** to configure donation or sponsorship links (GitHub Sponsors, Buy Me a Coffee, etc.).
+The extension no longer ships with placeholder URLs, so add only the destinations you control.
 Those links also surface in the popup so grateful users can chip in.
 No telemetry or data sharing is involved—just opt-in support.